Advanced Format: 512 emulation (512e)

 Many host computer hardware and software components assume the hard drive is configured around 512-byte sector boundaries.
 This includes a broad range of items including chipsets, operating systems, database engines, hard drive partitioning and imaging tools, backup and file system utilities as well as a small fraction of other software applications.
 In order to maintain compatibility with legacy computing components, many hard disk drive suppliers support Advanced Format technologies on the recording media coupled with 512-byte conversion firmware.
 Hard drives configured with 4096-byte physical sectors with 512-byte firmware are referred to as Advanced Format 512e, or 512 emulation drives.
+On 512e drives, one LBA is equal to 512 bytes.

 The translation of the native 4096, 4112, 4160, or 4224-byte physical format (with 0, 8, 64, or 128-byte Data Integrity Fields) to a virtual 512, 520 or 528-byte increment is transparent to the entity accessing the hard disk drive.
 Read and write commands are issued to Advanced Format drives in the same format as legacy drives.
 However, during the read process, the Advanced Format hard drive loads the entire 4096-byte sector containing the requested 512-byte data into memory located on the drive.
 The emulation firmware extracts and re-formats the specific data into a 512-byte chunk before sending the data to the host.
 The entire process typically occurs with little or no degradation in performance.

 The translation process is more complicated when writing data that is not a multiple of 4K or not aligned to a 4K boundary.
 In these instances, the hard drive must read the entire 4096-byte sector containing the targeted data into internal memory, integrate the new data into the previously existing data and then rewrite the entire 4096-byte sector onto the disk media.
 This operation, known as read-modify-write (RMW), can require additional revolution of the magnetic disks, resulting in a perceptible performance impact to the system user.
 Performance analysis conducted by IDEMA and the hard drive vendors indicates that approximately five to ten percent of all write operations in a typical business PC user environment may be misaligned and a RMW performance penalty incurred.

 When using Advanced Format drives with legacy operating systems, it is important to realign the disk drive using software provided by the hard disk manufacturer.
 Disk realignment is necessary to avoid a performance degrading condition known as cluster straddling where a shifted partition causes filesystem clusters to span partial physical disk sectors.
 Since cluster-to-sector alignment is determined when creating hard drive partitions, the realignment software is used after partitioning the disk.
 This can help reduce the number of unaligned writes generated by the computing ecosystem.
 Further activities to make applications ready for the transition to Advanced Format technologies were spearheaded by the Advanced Format Technology Committee (formerly Long Data Sector Committee) and by the hard disk drive manufacturers.